 To date, KidneyX has completed three competitions: the Patient Innovator Challenge and Redesign Dialysis Phase 1 and Phase 2.
 These competitions sought to improve the quality of life for people with kidney failure by improving current dialysis treatment through innovations that reduce infection risk, improve vascular access, and replace kidney functions.

 KidneyX has awarded over $4 million to winners of these competitions.
-A forthcoming KidneyX competition — the COVID-19 Kidney Care Challenge — will begin accepting submissions on November 6.
+A fourth KidneyX competition — the COVID-19 Kidney Care Challenge — launched in late 2020.
 For more information, visit kidneyx.org.